Our Dogs

 Rescue Dog - Kevin is a handsome three year old Aussie/hound mix who weighs in at 65 pounds.
 He is perfect: microchipped, neutered, and housebroken.
 His boundless energy suggests he’d do well in a family with children over eight.
 He’d also be great in a home with just adults.
 This sweet boy is a good walker and knows a few simple commands.
 Kevin is currently at the Shelter.

 Genesee County Dog - Hans is a 3 year old 45 pound pit-pointer-hound mix with an eager to please and sweet disposition.
 He is quite the lover and soaks up the attention the volunteers shower him with.
 He loves to play, but stops in his tracks if someone wants to pet or cuddle him.
 Hans is a good boy who seems somewhat dog-selective.
 Come meet Hans and see if this cuddle bug is the one for you.
-Hans will be neutered prior to adoption.
+Hans is neutered.
 Hans is currently at the Shelter.

 Genesee County Dogs